ErikVerta/Spotify-Api/README.md

 # Spotify-Api
 This Api is used to retrieve data from the logged in user.

-## Usage
-To retrieve a spotiy token you need to make a request to the /auth/login endpoint.
-You will then be redirected to spotify and be promted to login.
-When the login is succesfull you will get a response containing the spotify token.
+When a request is made the auth middleware checks if there is a valid auth cookie, if not it will redirect to Spotify and request the user to log in.